 Sumitomo Chemical Europe

-- Acts as lead global counsel to Anadarko Petroleum Corporation on all global competition law issues arising from the production and commercialisation of new natural gas fields in Mozambique.
+- Acting as lead global counsel to Total Africa on all competition law issues associated with the production and commercialisation of Mozambique’s new natural gas fields.

 Arconic (formerly Alcoa)

 Medicines for Europe

 Stichting Truck Cartel Recovery